Dorani/Album-Review/README.md

         - there will be instructions on running the generator.
         - the generator will allow us to use simple form.
 In our case we are using bootstrap so let's use this:
             - "rails generate simple_form:install --bootstrap".

+        - Import Bootstrap styles in app/assets/stylesheets/application.scss:

+        - "bootstrap-sprockets" must be imported before "bootstrap" and "bootstrap/variables"
+        @import "bootstrap-sprockets";
+        @import "bootstrap";
+        bootstrap-sprockets must be imported before bootstrap for the icon fonts to work.